 - Ultrasound his entire body.
 I would only do this if I was consenting to surgery.
 Surgery with a condition like this typically extends life by a month, if it is even successful.
 And, he was going to need a blood transfusion first, which takes time that he wasn’t going to likely have.
 The cancerous blood already washed his major organs.

 - Euthanize him right away because he was bleeding to death.

 That’s a lot to process out of the blue.

 I called my husband, and we agreed to number two.
-The ER doctor flat out told me this was the most humane thing to do.
-I trust this hospital and its staff and do not have regrets about this decision.
+The ER doctor flat-out told me this was the most humane thing to do.
+I trust this hospital and its staff and do not regret this decision.